 - 1. Zero (0) credit for the violated assignment.
 This is the standard penalty for a first violation. - 2.
 Zero (0) credit ("F") for the course involved.
-This is the standard penalty for a second violation, whether committed in the same course as the first violation or in a different or subsequent course. - 3.
+This is the standard penalty for a second violation, whether committed in the same course as the first violation or in a different, concurrent course, or in a subsequent course. - 3.
 Academic dismissal from the University.
-This is the standard penalty for a third violation, in whatever course in which it occurs.
+This is the standard penalty for a third violation, in whichever course it occurs.